-Planck said that when it comes to quantum scales, the traditional laws of physics no longer apply.
+Planck said that when it comes to infinitesimal quantum scales, the classical laws of physics no longer apply.

 The Double Slit Experiment

-The Double Slit experiment demonstrates how quantum particles behave differently based on whether or not physicists are looking at them.
+This experiment demonstrates how quantum particles behave all silly depending on whether physicists are looking at them.

 Observation #1: When a photon of light is being observed, it behaves like a particle with a definite point in space.

 But look what happens when you turn your back on the quantum world.

-It's exactly the same procedure as before.
-The only difference is you're no longer measuring the photons in action.
+You use exactly the same procedure as before.
+The only difference is you're no longer measuring (observing) the photons in action.